idvorkin/idvorkin.github.io/_d/hobby.md

 Chess supports mastery.
 When you start playing chess you barely know the rules, and the more you study and play, the better you get.
 Even better, you can keep playing chess till you're pretty darn old.
 Watching TV does not support mastery.
 Watch as much as you want, you're just as bad (or good, if you're a glass half full person) as the day you started.

-#### Grows Identity and connections
+#### Grows Identity and Connections

-The best hobbies can represent who you are, and allow you form connections with other members of the hobbies community, and with strangers.
+The best hobbies can represent who you are, and allow you to form connections with other members of the hobbies community, and with strangers.
 Without identity and connection, you miss out on some of the highest benefits of your hobby.

 Performing music reinforces identity.
 You are a musician.
 If you're in a band you build a bond with the other band members, and if you play for an audience you've got a thrill of connection.
 Playing solitaire has minimal identity and connection.
 There's no such thing as a Solitaireian and while you could play group solitaire, it almost defeats the purpose, and rarely will you share solitaire with others.